WET BASEMENT AND CRAWL SPACE

 of high humidity, which can produce surface condensation, mildew

-and fungi, musty odors, and an unhealthful environment.
+and mold fungi, musty odors, and an unhealthful environment which can cause or aggravate respiratory problems.
 Such

 moisture can cause deterioration of floor joists, beams,